everton3x/html-object-model/README.md

 **Please, before sending a pull request, make sure your code goes through Github Action Code Quality.
 In the `bin` directory you will find the scripts to verify this.**

+**Don't forget to use PHPUnit tests before submitting your code and, if you add features, please include tests for them.**

 ## Mantainer
 [Everton da Rosa](https://everton3x.github.io)